EKGF/ekg-method/docs/objective/align-with-business-strategy.md

 business has its own "business identity" and therefore its own long term strategy.
 Each of these organizational divisions has its own agenda.

-The Use Case Tree is the single artifact that all lines of business can talk to.
+The [Use Case Tree](/concept/use-case-tree) is the single artifact that all lines of business can talk to.

 ## Business Capability Map

-At the highest levels, the Use Case Tree will end up being identical or almost identical to a _business capability map_.
+At the highest levels, the [Use Case Tree](/concept/use-case-tree) will end up being identical---or almost identical---to a _business capability map_.

 Here's an example of a simplified capability map of an insurance company (taken from the article mentioned as source 1 below):